Brianne Gidcumb | November 2016

 Community is key

 As someone who was painfully shy going through school, the arts were where I found my community.
-The ensemble nature of music and theatre (which were my art forms of choice), as well as the mindset that so many artists share binds its members into community.
+The ensemble nature of music and theatre (which were my art forms of choice), as well as the mindset that so many artists share, binds its members into the community.
 As a member of an ensemble, you know that the work will reflect the mindset of the community performing a work of art, so you rally together for the sake of the work.
 In life, you find your “ensemble,” your community, those who share your mindset, and you rally together, you fortify one another, you pick each other up when you stumble and celebrate success together.
 And there is such beauty in that.

-The arts heal.
+The arts heal

-Johann Wolfgang Von Goethe said, “There is no better deliverance from the world than through art; and a man can form no surer bond with it than through art.”
+Johann Wolfgang Von Goethe said, “There is no better deliverance from the world than through art, and a man can form no surer bond with it than through art.”
 In my road to remission, the arts have been my outlet.
 When I need to cry, music accompanies me.
-When I need distraction, I take out my coloring book.
+When I need a distraction, I take out my coloring book.
 When I need stimulation and mental engagement, I watch PBS’s Hamilton’s America documentary for the tenth time.
-And each one of these acts heals me and gives me what I need in that moment.
+And each one of these acts heals me and gives me what I need at that moment.

 The life lessons from arts are so much more than an elective, a “special,” an extracurricular activity.
 The arts provide us with tools to survive and thrive; life lessons.